Coreymillia/ThreeTris-M5StickC-Plus2/README.md

 ### Rotation System
 - All pieces rotate **clockwise** around their center block
-- No wall-kicks or SRS complexity
+- Wall kicks on all pieces.
 - Simple, predictable rotation behavior

 ---